farrucho/PDESimulations/README.md

 <p align="center"><img src="https://socialify.git.ci/farrucho/PDESimulations/image?font=Inter&amp;language=1&amp;name=1&amp;owner=1&amp;stargazers=1&amp;theme=Light" alt="project-image"></p>

 <p id="description">This repository contains several 1D/2D simulations of partial differential equations (or briefly a PDE) using numerical techniques.
-At the moment there is an example implementation of the Finite Difference Method used in the wave equation with various boundarie conditions.</p>
+At the moment there is an example implementation of the Finite Difference Method used in the wave equation with various boundary conditions, along with interactive gaussian pulses added in real time.
+My notes to this project along with the general FDE algorithm are in the notebook.pdf file.</p>